ObenaufLab/CaTCH/barcodingQuantifier_README.md

 ### Main options

-`read files`: A single BAM file.
+`read files`: Multiple non-multiplexed BAM files, or a single multiplexed BAM.

 `barcodes`:   Optional demultiplexing table for use with Christian's design.
 This may be the description table or a subset of it.
-Omit completely if the BAM contains a single sample.
+Omit completely for non-multiplexed inputs.

 ### Advanced options